 In 2010, Family Properties won the National Jewish Book Award in History, the Liberty Legacy Award in Civil Rights History, and the “Honor Book” award by the New Jersey Council for the Humanities.
 It was a finalist for the J. Anthony Lukas Book Prize and the Ron Ridenhouer Prize, and was listed among the best books of 2009 by The New York Times, the Washington Post, the Progressive, and the Newberry Library.
 In manuscript form it was also a finalist, in 2004, for the J. Anthony Lukas Work-in-Progress Award for Exceptional Works of Nonfiction, which is jointly administered by the Columbia Graduate School of Journalism and the Nieman Foundation at Harvard University.

 Satter is a teacher and scholar of U.S. history, women's history, and cultural and urban history.
-Her scholarship and teaching excellence have been recognized with three Rutgers awards, the Board of Trustees Award for Excellence in Research (2011), the Metropolitan Research Award from the Cornwall Center for Metropolitan Research (2001), and the Henry J. Browne Teaching Excellence Award (1998), while she also has been honored with the Pew Program in Religion Faculty Fellowship.
+Her scholarship and teaching excellence have been recognized with a 2015 Guggenheim award, three Rutgers awards, the Board of Trustees Award for Excellence in Research (2011), the Metropolitan Research Award from the Cornwall Center for Metropolitan Research (2001), and the Henry J. Browne Teaching Excellence Award (1998).
+She also has been honored with the Pew Program in Religion Faculty Fellowship.

 Satter’s work on behalf of Rutgers' Lesbian, Gay, Bisexual and Transgendered community was recognized in 2009 with the Rutgers Human Dignity Award and a Leader in Diversity Award.

 In 2015 she was awarded a $75,000 Chancellor's Seed grant for the Queer Newark Oral History Project.